-Yet despite the force of these trends, the great transformation never truly occurred.
-We are not a paperless society—not really.
-At best, we might describe ourselves as a “paper-light” society, one that continues to engage with paper as a material surface, even as its role becomes more selective and constrained.

-There is evidence for this, and one of the most striking forms of it appears in our cultural consciousness.
-Everyday language creates a kind of symbiotic relationship between the very idea of paper and digital technologies.
-The lexicon of the digital world—in English and not only in English—contains expressions that were originally tied to interacting with documents written on paper: “paperwork,” “to put something in writing,” “journal,” “to submit a manuscript,” and many others.
+Yet despite the intensity of these pressures, the great transformation never truly occurred.
+We are not a paperless society.
+We might describe ourselves as a “paper-light” society, one that continues to engage with paper as a material surface, although its role has become more selective and constrained.
+The persistence of paper is reflected in our cultural consciousness.
+Everyday language reflects a symbiotic relationship between the very idea of paper and digital technologies.
+The lexicon of the digital world, in English and other languages, is built on expressions that were originally tied to paper documents.
+Examples include “paperwork,” “to put something in writing,” “journal,” “to submit a manuscript,” and many others.
 From a media-ecological perspective, this linguistic pattern is not accidental.
 It reflects the symbiotic relations that characterize any media environment: new technologies do not replace older ones but continue to draw on their metaphors, categories, and conceptual frameworks.
-The persistence of paper-based vocabulary within digital discourse is therefore a sign of ecological interdependence rather than obsolescence.
+Thus, this linguistic persistence exemplifies the progression of media forms through interdependence rather than obsolescence.

-But is paper merely a lingering metaphor—a hollow myth of a medium that once was?
-Or is it still with us, active and alive?
-And if so, what is the secret behind this white magic?

-As noted, the data suggest that paper is still very much with us, even though its use for reading and writing has clearly declined..
-In short, although the contemporary media ecology is overwhelmingly shaped by digital technologies, it is—as I have shown and will continue to demonstrate—far from being governed by a single, all-encompassing medium.
-To understand why this is the case, we must look beyond usage statistics and attend to the deeper cultural and emotional roles that paper—and material objects more broadly—continue to play in human life.
+When considering the role of paper in today’s world, one might ask: Is paper merely a lingering metaphor, a hollow myth of a bygone medium?
+Or is it still current, active, and alive?
+And if so, what lies behind this “white magic” ?
+Evidence suggests that paper continues to function as a living medium, even as its use for reading and writing has clearly declined.
+Although digital technologies overwhelmingly shape contemporary media ecology, it is certainly not dominated by a single, all-encompassing medium.
+To understand this complexity, we must look beyond usage statistics and attend to the deeper cultural and emotional roles that paper and material objects continue to play in human life.

-Our inner world, no less than our social relationships, is shaped in part by the material objects that surround us.
-These objects carry both explicit, practical meanings and more implicit, symbolic ones.
-The explicit meanings are usually easy to articulate: people can explain what they use an object for.
+Our inner world and social relationships are shaped in part by the material objects that surround us.
+These objects carry both explicit, practical meanings and implicit, symbolic ones.
+The explicit meanings are usually easy to articulate; people can explain what they use an object for.
 The implicit ones, however, are far more elusive.
-As cultural anthropologist Daniel Miller, a leading scholar of material culture, has noted, such meanings are often bound up with emotions, memories, and deep interpersonal ties.
+The cultural anthropologist Daniel Miller, a leading scholar of material culture, argues that implicit meanings are often bound up with emotions, memories, and deep interpersonal ties.

-With this in mind, we can now turn to a particular material object whose cultural significance far exceeds its shrinking practical uses: paper.
-In our own time, an era in which paper has efficient digital substitutes, its practical and visible functions are steadily shrinking: computer folders have replaced paper ones, and there is no longer any need to walk to the post office with a printed utility bill in hand.
-Such uses of the old technology are increasingly perceived as cumbersome and outdated.
-And yet, perhaps precisely because of this, paper still carries meanings—some visible, others more implicit—for which the digital alternative does not provide an adequate substitute.
-All of these meanings can be traced to its sensory and media biases.
-As noted in an earlier chapter, I refer to them here as stability and differentiation.
+In this context, paper can be viewed as a material object whose cultural significance far exceeds its diminished practical use.
+Today, with efficient digital substitutes available, paper’s practical and visible functions are steadily shrinking.
+Computer folders have replaced paper ones, and one no longer walks to the post office with a printed utility bill in hand.
+Paper folders and printed bills are increasingly perceived as cumbersome and outdated technologies.
+From a media-ecological perspective, this retreat from everyday functionality does not render paper irrelevant; rather, it clarifies the explicit and implicit meanings for which no adequate digital substitute exists.
+These meanings are grounded in its sensory and media biases: stability and differentiation.
+Yet perhaps precisely for this reason, paper still carries explicit and implicit meanings for which no adequate digital substitute exists.
+These meanings can be traced to paper’s sensory and media biases: stability and differentiation.

 Stability